copyright response procedures

 - The infringement claim is emailed to the Information Security Officer.

-- The Information Security Officer checks Cisco NAC event logs to correlate the information provided in the claim with a specific network user.
+- The Information Security Officer checks event logs to correlate the information provided in the claim with a specific network user.

 - If a correlation is determined, network access is suspended immediately and the user is re-directed (quarantined) to a website with information about why network access has been suspended and instructions.

-- The user must bring his/her computer to the Information Technology Help Desk to verify that the file identified in the claim and the file sharing software are removed.
+- The user must bring his/her computer to the Information Technology Service Desk to verify that the file identified in the claim and the file sharing software are removed.

 - Network access is restored upon verification (and education).